To bisect an angle is to cut or divide it into two equal angles.

 There are several ways to go about equally dividing an angle up, I'll explain on this page how I do it with a bevel, or a compass, or on the wall and show you a tool I've bought to speed the process up when working on site.

-If you already have a Bevel you can use that to bisect an angle instead of buying a purpose made tool:
+If you already have a good quality Bevel you can use that to bisect an angle instead of buying a purpose made tool:

-Step 1: To bisect an angel with a bevel, the first thing to do is set a bevel to the angle you want to bisect, then grab a scrap piece of timber.
-Butt the handle of the bevel up to the bottom edge, and mark a pencil line on both sides of the bevels blade like below.
+To bisect an angel with a bevel, the first thing to do is set a bevel to the angle you want to bisect, then grab a scrap piece of timber with a perfect straight edge to it.
+Butt the handle of the bevel up to the bottom edge, and mark a pencil line on both sides of the bevels blade as shown below.

-Step 2: Next, move the blade of the bevel to mark the blades width up from the bottom edge of the timber, intersecting the lines already marked.
+Next, move the blade of the bevel to mark the blades width up from the bottom edge of the timber, intersecting the lines already marked.
+Notice how my drawings are perfectly to scale.... not!
+Hopefully you can get the gist.

-Step 1: To bisect an angle with a compass, the first thing I do is again grab a scrap piece of timber.
-Mark the angle on there right from the corner like in the picture below, then take a compass and put the point in the bottom left hand corner.
 Set the compass to mark two lines like the red ones in the pic, as long as they are an identical distance from the corner it doesn't matter what the measurement is.
+90-150mm is fine.

-Step 2: Next, put the compass at the point where the red lines marked/intersected the angles and mark two more lines further away, long enough to intersect each other and mark an 'X' opposite the angle being bisected.
+Next, put the point of the same compass on to each point marked previously and mark two more lines further away, long enough to intersect each other and mark an 'X' opposite the angle being bisected.

 Sometimes, like in the picture below you can bisect an angle by putting each piece of the molding in place and marking a pencil line along the top.
 Then simply draw a line from point to point, where they intersect.
 Replace the molding and transfer the lines, then cut each on a mitre saw (I use a coping saw for tiny moldings like the one below).